Contact Artefacts

 Greatbatch built a flourishing practice in Kimberley over the next decade, designing offices, hotels and houses for leading citizens.
-With the outbreak of the First World War his practice slowed down and in 1918 Greatbatch took William TIMLIN into partnership (cf GREATBATCH & TIMLIN) who had remained in Greatbatch's office after completion of his articles in Greatbatch's office.
+With the outbreak of the First World War his practice slowed down and in 1918 Greatbatch took William TIMLIN into partnership (cf GREATBATCH & TIMLIN).
+TIMLIN had remained in Greatbatch's office after completion of his articles with him.
 In 1921 Greatbatch left for England.
-His practice was continued by Timlin under the style of Greatbatch & Timlin.
-According to Yuill (1984) Greatbatch had a great impact on pre-1914 architecture in Kimberley.
-A member of the South African Association of Engineers and Architects in 1894, a member of the Society of Architects (London) South African branch in 1895 and a Fellow of the Cape Institute of Architects in 1914, Greatbatch was also a keen freemason.
+His practice was continued by Timlin under the style of GREATBATCH & TIMLIN.
+According to Yuill (1984), Greatbatch had a great impact on pre-1914 architecture in Kimberley.
+He was a member of the South African Association of Engineers and Architects in 1894, a member of the Society of Architects London (South African branch) in 1895 and a Fellow of the Cape Institute of Architects in 1914.
+He was also a keen Freemason.

 Beit House - Boarding House for Girls' High School: 1909.
 Kimberley, Northern Cape - Architect